HOME OWNERS' ASSOCIATION

 ETHOA has elected officers consists of a president, vice president, secretary, treasurer, membership committee, members at large, architectural committee, and covenants, conditions, and restrictions (CC&Rs) committee.
 The Eagle Trace Subdivision is also active with the Medford Police Department (MPD) and is a member of the MPD Neighborhood Watch program.
 Click here for the names and contact information of the ETHOA and Neighborhood Watch officers if you have any questions, comments, concerns, or complaints.

 ETHOA has a general meeting of members and officers every spring unless there is a need to conduct business at other times during the year.
-See the 2020 Minutes for information about our most recent meeting.
+Due to COVID-19, this years general meeting was canceled.
+See the 2021 Minutes for information about this year.

 The construction of the Eagle Trace Subdivision (also known as the Sun Ranch Subdivision early on) started in 1989 at the west end of Eagle Trace Drive (which was a dead end at the time).
 The subdivision quickly expanded in five phases during the following years (map on right), and reached its present layout in 1994.
 As of 2016, there are 232 homes within the 78-acre subdivision, along with 4 vacant lots.